4dn-dcic/tibanna/docs/installation.rst

 AWS configuration
 -----------------

-To use Tibanna the AWS Cloud, you must first have an AWS account.
+To deploy and use Tibanna on the AWS Cloud, you must first have an AWS account.

 Deployment requires an admin user credentials.
 For more details, check out https://aws.amazon.com/.